Descriptive Statistics > Lag Plot

 - An elliptical plot suggests that the data comes from a single-cycle sinusoidal model.

 Creating a lag plot enables you to check for randomness.
 Random data will spread fairly evenly both horizontally and vertically.
 If you cannot see a pattern in the graph, your data is most probably random.
-On the other hand a shape or trend to the graph (like a linear pattern) means that data is not random.
+On the other hand a shape or trend to the graph (like a linear pattern) indicates the data is not random.

 The following graph shows a random pattern: